TheLazySquid/Gimloader/buildTools/README.md

 ### Hot Reload

 Running `gl serve` will start a local server to host the plugin / library.
 If the "Poll for plugins/libraries being served locally" setting is enabled on Gimloader, it will automatically detect changes to the plugin / library and reload it.
 By default, the plugin will be built whenever you save its files, but passing --manual will change it to only build when pressing enter in the terminal.

+### Serving a single file

+You can run `gl servefile <file>` to serve a single javscript file, which will automatically reload when the file is changed.
+Similarly to `gl serve`, passing --manual will change it to only update when pressing enter in the terminal.